Between Beaches Alaska

 Sea otters clutching their pups to their bellies swim up and down the shores of Kachemak Bay and Kasitsna Bay, always a cuteness overload - especially when they raft up in the evening not far from our on site fishing float!
 With the densest fur on any animal on the planet these marine mammals are perfectly suited to the cooler Alaskan waters.
+View sea otters all summer long by taking out our single or double kayaks, paddle boards or watch them swim by from your camp fire, searching for their favourite food of clams and crabs and even octopus!

 We are fortunate here in Kachemak Bay to be home to so many symbolic American Bald eagles.
 Watching them soar, swoop and fish are always some of our guests favourite memories which they take away with them.
 When the fisherman throw the scraps on to the beach its fair game for these giant scavengers and its always entertaining to watch the gulls and crows move out of the way pronto before the eagles come down with their talons to grab the leftovers.
 You may see lots of eagles here without the iconic white head and tail - these are the juveniles and it takes 5 years to develop in to the Bald Eagle we all recognise!